 This post contains affiliate links.

 This is what my birthday party looked like at the end of our theme.
-Students helped create the decorations which took about a week to create.
-It’s also important to tell you that I slowly add new props to keep students excited and engaged.
-You can do a birthday party theme for 2, 3, or 4 weeks.
+Students helped create the decorations, which took about a week to create.
+It’s also important to note that I slowly add new props to keep students excited and engaged.
+You can do a birthday party theme for two, three or four weeks.

 In the dramatic play center, I have two shelves for props.
-One shelf I filled with all my fun birthday themed props like hats, cards, present bags, decorations, tablecloth, card making goodies, cake, as well as a few baking props.
-The other shelf (not pictured) had basic home living props like shoes, purses, wallets, pets, pet food, and baby things.
+One shelf is filled with all my fun birthday themed props like hats, cards, present bags, decorations, tablecloth, card making goodies, cake, as well as a few baking props.
+The other shelf (not pictured) had basic home living props like shoes, purses, wallets, pets, pet food and baby things.

 Most of the birthday props are from the dollar store or families donated them to our classroom.
-In my Birthday Dramatic Play pack there is a parent letter you can send home.
+In my Birthday Dramatic Play pack, there is a parent letter you can send home.
 It asks families to donate any extra birthday party supplies they have to the classroom!
 Now you have FREE birthday props from your students’ birthdays!
-It’s a quick way to build community and cilture in the classroom because what child doesn’t love sharing about his/her birthday.
+It’s a quick way to build community and culture in the classroom because children love sharing about their birthdays.

 Let’s talk about the Birthday Party decorations!
-Have students cut lines to create paper chains or if you have little learners who can’t cut lines yet have them cut 1-inch strips.
-It’s fun scissor skill activity and it makes the birthday party bright and colorful.
+Have students cut lines to create paper chains.
+If you have little learners who can’t cut lines yet, have them cut 1-inch strips.
+It’s a fun scissor skill activity, and it makes the birthday party bright and colorful.
 I staple the confetti strips to the chains randomly.

-We all want students to write and draw during play!
+Teachers want students to write and draw during play!
 An easy way to encourage this is to add real birthday cards and invites to the center.
 I laminated these so students can write and draw on them with a dry erase marker.
 How amazing are these scribbles from my three-year-old friend?
-If you look closely he put one card in each of the gift bags too!
+If you look closely, he put one card in each of the gift bags too!
 It turned into a counting activity for him too!

 Gift tags!
-All gifts need gift tags so I laminate a few and now students have another reason to write.
+All gifts need gift tags.
+I laminate a few and now students have another reason to write.
 Place student name cards next to the basket for support.

-Now if your students don’t bake or cook with their families at home you will need to model how to make a cake.
+If your students don’t bake or cook with their families at home, you will need to model how to make a cake.
 A great way to do this is to make a real cake at school.
 Look at this cutie making a cake!
-He’s mixing and measuring the oil, eggs, flour, icing, and milk.
+He’s mixing and measuring the oil, eggs, flour, icing and milk.
 I wish his face was in the photo because he was so serious and focused on making his cake.

-Every party need games and activities.
-At our birthday parties, students can do face painting but don’t worry it’s not real face painting.
-It’s just pretend and it is the sweetest thing!
+Every party needs games and activities.
+At our birthday parties, students can do pretend face painting.
 They are so careful and kind as they paint each other’s faces.

 To add some gross motor fun, I added a bean bag toss.
 I made it with the help of a few kiddos using one of those tri-fold boards (like for a science project).
 It’s also an easy way to sneak in an activity to help them practice throwing to a target.

-Trust me when I say, a birthday party in the dramatic play center is SO MUCH FUN and students will learn through play as long as you intentionally plan or add some of these suggested props.
-Grab all of the Birthday Party Dramatic Play prop patterns, cards, invitations, labels, signs, prop making directions, parent letter, and so much more HERE.
+Trust me when I say, a birthday party in the dramatic play center is SO MUCH FUN!
+Students will learn through play as long as you intentionally plan or add some of these suggested props.
+Grab all of the Birthday Party Dramatic Play prop patterns, cards, invitations, labels, signs, prop making directions, parent letter and so much more HERE.
 All the work is done for you!
-All you need to do is print, prep, and head to the dollar store to grab a few props.
+All you need to do is print, prep and head to the dollar store to grab a few props.

 Need birthday themed activities and centers?
-No worries.
 I’m here to help with tons of birthday themed inspiration.
 Check out this Birthday Theme post.